Intro to bikepacking

 Carbon: 26kg CO2e

-An overnight cycling tour in the only remaining wilderness in England.
+A weekend cycling tour in the only remaining wilderness in England.
 Expect long winding roads, wild horses and hearty pub lunches.
 This area has some of the best scenery in the UK and you will be amazed at how much you can see in two days!

 Itinerary